open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 compute a unique encoding for a set of labels, whether using a text or a binary encoding.
-For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Meter implementation; consequently, the export records its sees will be accompanied by a pre-computed encoding of the export LabelSet.
+For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Meter implementation; consequently, the export records it sees will be accompanied by a pre-computed encoding of the export LabelSet.

 ## Metric descriptors